MaddyKapfhammer/skills-introduction-to-github/MaddyKapfhammer.md

 **Fun Fact!** I am a huge coffee fanatic!
 I love to work remotely at the coffee shop down the street!

-**Fun Fact 2!** I am adopting a puppy soon!
+**Fun Fact 2!** I am adopting a Cockapoo puppy soon!
 I am so excited to have a new furry friend!